Menu

 Most of the walks involve some level of elevation change as you drop down to the creeks and hike up to the plateau and the Border Track again.

-Except for the Albert River Circuit, we’ve done all the walks at Green Mountains, some more than once.
+Except for the Albert River Circuit, we’ve done every walk at Green Mountains, most of them more than once.
 Here are my faves:

 BASIC TRAIL INFO

-Trailhead: Carpark along Lamington National Park Road (or take Centenary Trail from O’Reilly’s)
+TRAILHEAD: Car park along Lamington National Park Road (or take Centenary Trail from O'Reilly's / day-use area)

 From there you can hike across the creek, a great spot for scrambling towards the edge of the falls (but obviously be careful), and then get to the somewhat less exciting Morans Clearing Lookout.

-You can make the hike a bit longer by adding the Centenary Track leg (0.9km one-way) from O’Reilly’s.
-Alternatively, drive to the lower carpark, just keep in mind that there aren’t a lot of parking spaces.
+You can make the hike a bit longer by adding the Centenary Track leg (0.9km one-way) from O’Reilly’s, or adding the Python Rock Track, an extra 3km.

 BASIC TRAIL INFO

-Trailhead: Carpark at Green Mountains / O’Reilly’s (along the Border Track)
+TRAILHEAD: Day-use area at Green Mountains / O'Reilly's (off the Border Track)

 We’ve only done half of the Box Forest Circuit but it’s the pretty half with the impressive Box Log Falls and Elabana Falls.